omartood/ds-ml-bootcamp/submissions/mohanadam2233/Assigment 5/reflection_paper.md

 - Random Forest is more powerful and flexible, but also more complex.

 ## My Findings
 Overall, **Random Forest is the better model** for predicting house prices in this project.
-It gave predictions much closer to the real values (e.g., $290,899 vs. $292,500).

-Linear Regression can be useful for quick insights or when data has a simple linear relationship.
-But for housing data, which is more complicated, Random Forest is stronger.
+It gave predictions much closer to the real values, as shown in the sanity check table.

-👉 Therefore, I prefer **Random Forest** because it balances accuracy and flexibility, and it handled the test case very well.
+👉 Therefore, I prefer **Random Forest** because it balances accuracy and flexibility, and it handled the test cases very well.